sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 <info>

-The videos in this article refer to _Flex_, which is an old name for the Sharetribe Developer Platform.
+The videos below mention Sharetribe Flex, which has since their publication become just Sharetribe.

 </info>